TortoiseWolfe/rn_Turtorial_Outline/Local_First.md

     };
   }, [isOnline]);

-  // 3) Whenever user logs in or changes, load local data useEffect(() => {
+  // 3) Load local data when user logs in useEffect(() => {
     if (!user) {
       setLocalProfile(null);